Muchacos/zonk-game/README.md

 # Zonk
 The code is written entirely in python, using the windows-curses library for working with the console.
 Therefore, it is necessary for the program to work.
-All text in the game is in Russian
+All text in the game is in Russian.
+[YouTube Gameplay](https://youtu.be/1RmZo7YOGTE)

 ![alt tag](https://i.ibb.co/Yh9307p/gef.jpg)